Drivers in the Military in North Carolina

-Keep in mind that this is just a temporary renewal.
-You will need to officially renew your license within 60 days of your return to North Carolina.
+If you are a Reservist will need to officially renew your license within 60 days of your return to North Carolina.
+You will have to show your military orders proving you were on active duty out of the state.

-You can only renew by mail 2 times in a row.
-However, you can renew your license up to 1 year in advance.
+You can only renew by mail back-to-back 2 times in your life.
+However, you can renew your license more than 1 year in advance if you provide military documents showing your active duty status.
 (If you come home on leave within this period, that would be a good time to renew your license in person.)

 Under the following conditions, the DMV cannot renew your license by mail: